nejcpetan/google-maps-data/README.md

 1. Start the application and navigate to http://localhost:8000
 2. Enter a search term (e.g., "restaurants in New York")
+3. Set your desired maximum results (up to 1000)
-3. Adjust the maximum results and minimum rating if desired
+4. Adjust the minimum rating if desired
-4. Click Search
+5. Click Search
-5. Select the businesses you want to export
+6. Select the businesses you want to export
-6. Choose your export format (CSV or Excel)
+7. Choose your export format (CSV for HubSpot)
-7. Click Export Selected
+8. Click Export Selected
-8. Access your exports from the Exports page
+9. Access your exports from the Exports page

+## HubSpot Integration

+The application generates CSV files that are ready for HubSpot import with:
+- Proper field naming conventions
+- Company record ID for deduplication
+- Formatted phone numbers
+- UTF-8 encoding with BOM
+- Properly quoted fields
+- Empty values handled correctly

 ## File Structure